-Referring to the RICS NRM, the structure of a cost analysis could follow a format such as that contained in the NRM (see also Appendix B in this guidance note): This is built up of data at three levels:
+The structure of a cost analysis could follow a format determined by local standard rules of measurement.
+This is typically built up of data at three levels:

-- Group elements 1
+- Group elements

-- 2 Elements
+- Elements

 - Sub-elements.

 The structure could be further expanded to cover components if the source of cost data extends to this detail.